 De novo 3D model generation¶

-relion-4.0 uses a gradient-driven algorithm to generate a de novo 3D initial model from the 2D particles.
+relion-4.0 uses a gradient-driven algorithm to generate a de novo 3D initial reference from the 2D particles.
 As of release 4.0, this algorithm is different from the SGD algorithm in the CryoSPARC program [PRFB17].
 Provided you have a reasonable distribution of viewing directions, and your data were good enough to yield detailed class averages in 2D classification, this algorithm is likely to yield a suitable, low-resolution model that can subsequently be used for 3D classification or 3D auto-refine.

 Running the job¶